By Rick Steves and Pat O'Connor

 This 35-acre wooded Irish National Heritage Park features replicas of buildings from each era of Irish history.
 Since Ireland's countless ancient sights are generally unrecognizable ruins — hard to re-create in your mind — this park is intended to help out.
 You'll find buildings and settlements illustrating life in Ireland from the Stone Age through the 12th-century Norman Age.

 The oldest city in Ireland, Waterford was once more important than Dublin.
 But today, while tourists associate the town's name with its famous crystal, locals are quick to remind you that the crystal is named after the town, not vice versa (come for the crystal, stay for the history).
 That said, Waterford is a plain, gray, workaday town.
 Pubs outnumber cafés, and freighters offload cargo at the dock.
-It's a dose of gritty Ireland, with fewer leprechauns per capita than other Irish destinations.
-Wandering the back streets, you're reminded that until just three generations ago, Ireland was one of the poorest countries in Western Europe.
+Wandering the back streets, you'll get a dose of gritty Ireland, with fewer leprechauns per capita than other Irish destinations (though you'll also see some recent sprucing-up efforts as the town tries to shake its mediocre image).

-With a tradition dating back to 1783, Waterford was, until recently, the largest and most respected glassworks in the world.
+With a tradition dating back to 1783, Waterford was once the largest — and still is the most respected — glassworks in the world.
 The economic downturn of 2008 shattered the market for luxury items like crystal, forcing the huge Waterford Crystal factory outside town to close.
 The company was soon after bought by American investors who opened a new, scaled-down factory in the town center (and later sold it to a Finnish company for a handsome profit).
 While 70 percent of Waterford Crystal is now manufactured by cheaper labor in Poland, Slovenia, and the Czech Republic, the finest glass craftsmen still reside here, where they create "prestige pieces" for special-order customers.
 The Waterford Crystal Visitor Centre offers a one-hour tour of this hardworking little factory, and it's a joy.
 It's more intimate than the old, larger factory, and you're encouraged to interact with the craftsmen.
+Large tour groups descend midday, so try to visit before 10:00 or after 15:30.